hsergi/Roman_Coronagraph_ETC/README.md

     choosing any `local path` of your preference: for instance, you can choose/create `/Users/user_name/.../GitHub/` or _any_ other directory

+  - Open a terminal session, move to its installation directory, and make this local copy of `config_ref.py`:

+    - `cp config_ref.py config.py`

-  - Open a terminal session, move to its installation directory.
-Edit `config.py`, and set `INSTALLATION_PATH` to the full installation path.
+    Edit `config.py`, which will not be traced by git, and set `INSTALLATION_PATH` to the full installation path.
     For instance, following the suggestion before:
     `INSTALLATION_PATH=/Users/user_name/.../GitHub/Roman_Coronagraph_ETC/`